 How are those counters looking after last week?
 Do they need a quick re-visit?
 It’s absolutely okay if they do.
 Getting your home organized is a process, and it takes time.

 This week we’re organizing the junk or catch-all drawer.

-I like to browse Reddit when I’ve got a little buffer time**.
+Reddit TikTok (the world has changed a bit since I first wrote this) when I’ve got a little buffer time**.
 A while ago, I saw a great thread, I can’t remember what started it, but people from all over the world submitted pictures of their junk drawers.
 Yes, the names were a little different, but everyone knew what was meant.
-It’s that drawer, usually in the kitchen, that catches the odds and ends, the odd-sized battery, the rubber bands, and receipts, etc. It’s not just us.
+That drawer, usually in the kitchen, catches the odds and ends, the odd-sized battery, the rubber bands, receipts, etc. It’s not just us.
 Nearly everyone has this somewhere in their home.

 Your mission today is to dive into your drawer(s).
 I don’t expect perfection.
 If you want to be super organized (and think others in the house will cooperate), you can use a divider to wrangle the odds and ends into a sort of order.
 If you know someone with a 3-D printer, you can make all kinds of custom dividers or trim and fold cereal boxes into shapes that work.
 The world is your oyster.
 Whatever you do, don’t let perfect be the enemy of the good.

-There are at least two tactics you can take, but whatever you do, check your pens to see if they actually work before putting them back:
+To get started, there are at least two tactics you can take, but whatever you do, please check your pens to see if they actually work before putting them back:

 - Remove the drawer from its rails and take it to your work area, preferably one that can be vacuumed, trust me.
 Dump the contents.
 Return the drawer to its rightful place and sort through the contents without easy access to the drawer.